xiaoyunyang/xiaoyunyang.github.io/content/post/life/experience-buying-home-in-ny-during-covid.md

 2. Demand a credit score disclosure whenever someone pulls your credit.
 When a bank or broker performs a hard inquiry on your credit score, they are required to share with you the result of the inquiry.
 An inquiry has a small effect on your credit score but in a 30-day period, multiple inquiries will not result in anymore decrease to your credit score.
 3. In the contract, add a COVID-19 contingency.
 Because of the COVID situation, I might not have access to a services I need to close the deal.
 Can there be a contingency clause built into the contract that the closing date be extended to accommodate the current situation in the world.
 I recommend you add a COVID-19 contingency to the contract when you buy. until there is a vaccine, there's a risk of lock-downs.
   {{< image classes="fancybox fig-100 clear" src="/post/images/life/covid-home-purchase-contingency.png" thumbnail="/post/images/life/covid-home-purchase-contingency.png" title="Amendment added to the contract">}}
+4. Make sure all the issues you found during the home inspection gets addressed before you close or you ask for a credit at closing to cover the cost of repair.
+I discovered some leakage in the bathroom sink and tub during the home inspection.
+The seller hired a plumbing company to get a quote and scope of work and put his credit card on file to be charged when the work is executed.
+I did not order the work before closing and after closing, it was difficult to get in touch with the seller as I did not have his contact directly and we only communicated through the real-estate brokers.
+Fortunately, my real-estate broker continued to work with me after closing to get in touch with the seller to authorize the work.
+The broker did not have to help me as he and the seller's broker both got their commission on the day of closing.
+5. If you close at the beginning of the month, you get to live at your apartment for two months until your first mortgage payment is due.
+The [bank policy for mortgage payment](https://www.policygenius.com/mortgages/when-is-my-first-mortgage-payment-due/) is your first mortgage payment is due one month after the last day of the month you closed on the home.
+I closed on October 2nd and my first mortgage payment is on December 1st.

 ## Mortgage shopping Tips